Westland Whirlwind (helicopter)

 The Westland Whirlwind helicopter was a British licence-built version of the U.S. Sikorsky S-55/H-19 Chickasaw.
 It primarily served with the Royal Navy's Fleet Air Arm in anti-submarine and search and rescue roles.
+It was also exported to other countries, and the Whirlwind was succeeded by the turbine powered Westland Wessex (based on the Sikorsky H-34) which was developed from the H-19/Whirlwind.
+The helicopter was made in many variants using a variety of radial (piston) and turbine engines.

+Whirlwind helicopters fitted with turbine power served right up until the early 1980s, and a converted Whirlwind was in the Queen's Flight.